 - How the U.S. Supreme Court just made it easier for employees seeking to sue for constructive discharge claims.

 Popcorn and Employment Law: HR Lessons from the Movies & Television – The Sequel

-Back by popular demand, we will once again use a series of clips from popular movies and television shows as the source material for our discussion.
+Back by popular demand, we once again used a series of clips from popular movies and television shows as the source material for our discussion.
 Who says that learning important labor and employment concepts has to be boring?
-In this entertaining session, instead of focus on legal jargon and mind-numbing regulations, we will focus on practical issues and nuts-and-bolts guidance.
-Topics covered will include hiring, counseling, firing, sexual harassment, overtime pay, and unfair competition.
+In this entertaining session, instead of focus on legal jargon and mind-numbing regulations, we focused on practical issues and nuts-and-bolts guidance.
+Topics covered included hiring, counseling, firing, sexual harassment, overtime pay, and unfair competition.